wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Using_Ability_Scores/Using_Wisdom.md

 ##### Wisdom Checks

 A Wisdom check might reflect an effort to read body language, understand someone’s feelings, notice things about the environment, or care for an injured person.
-The Animal Handling, Insight, Medicine, Perception, and Survival skills reflect aptitude in certain kinds of Wisdom checks.
+The _Animal Handling_, _Insight_, _Medicine_, _Perception_, and _Survival_ skills reflect aptitude in certain kinds of Wisdom checks.

 **Animal Handling.**
-When there is any question whether you can calm down a domesticated animal, keep a mount from getting spooked, or intuit an animal’s intentions, the Conductor might call for a Wisdom (Animal Handling) check.
+When there is any question whether you can calm down a domesticated animal, keep a mount from getting spooked, or intuit an animal’s intentions, the Conductor might call for a Wisdom (_Animal Handling_) check.
-You also make a Wisdom (Animal Handling) check to control your mount when you attempt a risky maneuver.
+You also make a Wisdom (_Animal Handling_) check to control your mount when you attempt a risky maneuver.

 **Insight.**
-Your Wisdom (Insight) check decides whether you can determine the true intentions of a creature, such as when searching out a lie or predicting someone’s next move.
+Your Wisdom (_Insight_) check decides whether you can determine the true intentions of a creature, such as when searching out a lie or predicting someone’s next move.
 Doing so involves gleaning clues from body language, speech habits, and changes in mannerisms.

 **Medicine.**
-A Wisdom (Medicine) check lets you try to stabilize a dying companion or diagnose an illness.
+A Wisdom (_Medicine_) check lets you try to stabilize a dying companion or diagnose an illness.

 **Perception.**
-Your Wisdom (Perception) check lets you spot, hear, or otherwise detect the presence of something.
+Your Wisdom (_Perception_) check lets you spot, hear, or otherwise detect the presence of something.
 It measures your general awareness of your surroundings and the keenness of your senses.
 For example, you might try to hear a conversation through a closed door, eavesdrop under an open window, or hear monsters moving stealthily in the forest.
 Or you might try to spot things that are obscured or easy to miss, whether they are <span class="monster monster-Orc_orc">orcs</span> lying in ambush on a road, thugs hiding in the shadows of an alley, or candlelight under a closed secret door.

 Even when not actively searching for something or someone, there is a chance that a character may notice something hidden.
-This is handled using a character's passive [Wisdom (Perception)](#Using_Wisdom_wisdom_checks) score, following the standard rules for [Passive Checks](#Ability_Checks_passive_checks).
+This is handled using a character's passive [Wisdom (_Perception_)](#Using_Wisdom_wisdom_checks) score, following the standard rules for [Passive Checks](#Ability_Checks_passive_checks).

 **Survival.**
-The Conductor might ask you to make a Wisdom (Survival) check to follow tracks, hunt wild game, guide your group through frozen wastelands, identify signs that owlbears live nearby, predict the weather, or avoid quicksand and other natural hazards.
+The Conductor might ask you to make a Wisdom (_Survival_) check to follow tracks, hunt wild game, guide your group through frozen wastelands, identify signs that owlbears live nearby, predict the weather, or avoid quicksand and other natural hazards.

 **Other Wisdom Checks.**
 The Conductor might call for a Wisdom check when you try to accomplish tasks like the following: